cyrus19909/BEW/README.md

 ##### Api-Signature
 Create a pre-signature string formed from the following items and concatenating them together:

-  1.Contents of your Api-Timestamp header
+1. Contents of your Api-Timestamp header
-  2.The full URI you are using to make the request (including query string) 3.The HTTP method of the request, in all caps (GET, POST, DELETE, etc.)
+2. The full URI you are using to make the request (including query string)
+3. The HTTP method of the request, in all caps (GET, POST, DELETE, etc.)
-  4.Contents of your Api-Content-Hash header
+4. Contents of your Api-Content-Hash header
-  5.Content of your Api-Subaccount-Id header (or an empty string if not present)
+5. Content of your Api-Subaccount-Id header (or an empty string if not present)

 Once you have created this pre-sign string, sign it via HmacSHA512, using your API secret as the signing secret.
 Hex-encode the result of this operation and populate the Api-Signature header with it.